 - Provide positive social, emotional, and behavioral supports to meet the needs of all students

-- Observe, assess, and evaluate the development of preschool children.
+- Observe, asses, and evaluate the development of preschool children.

 - Ability to learn, interpret, and apply NCOE, member district, State, and Federal requirements and objectives for academic achievement.